 Notice the dash.
 The dash is perhaps your greatest speech topic source.
 What filled in that dash?
 That little line between the birth and death is a life of memories and experiences.
 Notice the words and comments on the tomb stones.

-One cemetery had head stones with the inscription, “Awaiting a Glorious Resurrection.”
+One cemetery had head stones with the inscription, "Awaiting a Glorious Resurrection."
 The people died in the late 1800’s.
-Evidentially their belief in death and dieing was different than the masses today.
+Evidentially their belief in death and dying was different than what the masses believe today.
 Who were they and why the different belief?